EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 <img src="/images/posts/food-network.png" class="col-xs-12">

 ## Currencies
-Currencies at first thought are a 1 to 1 relationship with a country.
+At first thought, you expect currencies to be a 1 to 1 relationship with a country.
 This then leads to the temptation of using a flag for a currency.
-Flags are certainly more eye-catching than the symbols and if used it can lead to a faster selection.
-But without the extreme example of [Zimbabwe’s current currency crisis], countries still don’t always have that relationship.
+Flags are certainly more eye-catching than a country’s currency symbol and if used can lead to a faster selection.
+But without the extreme example of [Zimbabwe’s current currency crisis], countries still don’t always have such a simple relationship.
 Countries choose to keep their savings in a foreign currency which is more stable than theirs.
 For example in Ukraine, you can make large payments in US Dollars or in Euros.
 Those currencies are more stable than their official currency, the Hryvnia.

-For most of the companies I buy from, I don’t have to choose which currency to trade in.
-Yet for the higher-end shops, such as Harrod’s, where their target market is global, this is somewhere that’s definitely worth investing the thought.
-When setting the delivery country it doesn’t guess your preferred currency or other location settings.
+Most of the companies I buy from, I don’t have to choose which currency to trade in.
+Yet for higher-end shops, such as Harrod’s, where their target market is global, this is something that’s worth putting thought into. ​In these situations​, their target audience have a tendency of trading in multiple currencies.
+Setting the delivery country doesn’t guess your preferred currency or add in any other location settings.
+Yet when you're on Amazon.co.uk it's more of a given that you want to pay in British Pounds.
+This is where users should not have to explicitly set their currency preferences.

 <img src="/images/posts/harrods-currency.png" alt="Screenshot of how flags are only used for delivery countries and not the currency, but uses the symbols instead" class="col-xs-12">

 ## Phone Numbers
-Another scenario to use flags is for choosing international dialling codes.
-Despite regions sharing digits it’s only the first digit.
-Each country then has their own follow on digits.
-For those interested here is [a list of each country and their area codes].
+Another  scenario ​in which you can use flags is showing international dialling codes.
+The first digit is shared among regions, but every country has its own code, ​which is in the second digit.
+For example both the UK and Germany are in the +4 European dialling range, yet the UK is +44 and Germany is +49.
+For those interested here is [a list of each country and their area codes] and how this works.
 Unlike currencies, phone numbers don’t have their own symbol which is smaller and faster to pick out from a long list.
-Using a flag with a phone number, allows for something catchier than a list of numbers.
+Using a flag with a phone number, allows for something more scannable than a list of numbers.

 <div class="images">
 	<figure>